charlieopper/eatABLE/README.md

 # eatABLE

-To view in browser: clone repository, install yarn, then `yarn start`
+To view in browser: clone repository, install npm, then `npm start`